-This recommendation would direct the agency to complete statutory duties related to the Legislature's 2015 regionalization reform effort including the following:42 the Advisory Council on Juvenile Services to ensure the agency receives the information it needs while minimizing burdens on local stakeholders.
-TJJD should provide the Sunset Commission with an update on its implementation of this recommendation by March 1, 2023.
+This recommendation would direct the agency to complete statutory duties related to the Legislature's 2015 regionalization reform effort including the following:

 - Redirecting adequate staff to implement the agency's regionalization plan. - Analyzing agency data to provide county juvenile probation departments clear guidance on outcome measures related to the regionalization plan. - Reporting on the performance of specific programs and placements to help counties maximize the impact of state funds.